World Soil Day 2020 #StopSoilPollution

 Food waste is an ideal way to kick start your very own compost heap!
-Rather than throwing organic food waste into the bin, you can compost all year round and help deliver a nutrient boost to plants and vegetables in your own garden all year round.
+Rather than throwing organic food waste into the bin, you can compost all year round and help deliver a nutrient boost to plants and vegetables in your own garden.

 - Re-use or donate common household items

 A great way to reduce plastic waste is to re-use or donate household items to a local charity shop.
-Electronic waste is an increasing problem as devices such as mobile phones and laptops contain very harmful materials like lead & mercury.
-These devices are often replaced every 2-3 years. why not think twice about upgrading to the latest smartphone if your current device is in fine working order?
+Electronic waste is an increasing problem as devices such as mobile phones and laptops contain very harmful materials like lead and mercury.
+These devices are often replaced every 2-3 years.

-If you can't visit us this year, why not create your own event?
-There is even an annual WSD prize that goes to the best one.
-Winners will receive a medal and a $15,000 prize for their contributions.
+If you can't join us this year, why not create your own event?
+There is even a prize that goes to the best event where the winners will receive a medal and a $15,000 prize for their world soil day contributions.

 For more information on World Soil Day, take a look at the Food & Agriculture Organisation of the United Nations official website.